Date of Last Revision: June 2017

 (d) manipulate identifiers, use another’s identification or password without authorization, or otherwise engage in any activities to impersonate or hide a user’s identity or contact information;

 (e) transmit or distribute viruses or other malicious code;

 (f) collect user names and contact information and/or send unsolicited commercial communications (spam);

-(g) take any action that imposes an unreasonable or disproportionally large load on the Online Services’ infrastructure or interferes with the proper working of the Online Services or Interactive Features;
+(g) take any action that imposes an unreasonable or disproportionally large load on the Online Services’ infrastructure or interferes with the proper working of the Online Services;

-(i) attempt to decompile, decipher or reverse engineer any of the software used by us as part of the Online Services or Interactive Features;
+(i) attempt to decompile, decipher or reverse engineer any of the software used by APUS as part of the Online Services;

-(j) post or transmit any advertising or promotional materials or solicit users to use particular goods or services, except as otherwise expressly permitted by us;
+(j) post or transmit any advertising or promotional materials or solicit users to use particular goods or services, except as otherwise expressly permitted by APUS;

-(k) post any classified or sensitive information, which means that users, to the extent applicable, should also be mindful of Operational Security (OPSEC) when posting about units, organizations, and/or operations;
+(k) post any classified or sensitive information, which means that users, to the extent applicable, must also adhere to Operational Security (OPSEC) processes when posting about units, organizations, and/or operations;

 (l) transmit or distribute any User Content that is unlawful, deceptive, false, stolen, threatening, abusive, harassing, obscene, pornographic, defamatory, racially or ethnically objectionable, or in violation of the personal privacy rights of another; or